muppin/mastering-DevOps/Kubernetes/Interview _questions.md

     - The application generates an HTTPS response, which is sent back through the EKS cluster, the ALB/NLB, and Route 53 to the client.

 This setup ensures that your EKS cluster remains in private subnets for enhanced security, while Route 53 and AWS WAF contribute to the secure and reliable handling of incoming HTTPS traffic.

+**Recommendation:**

+**Configure Route 53:** Start by configuring Route 53 to manage your domain's DNS and direct traffic to your AWS resources.
+**Implement AWS WAF:** Once traffic is flowing through Route 53 to your AWS resources, consider implementing AWS WAF to enhance the security of your web applications.
+By combining Route 53 and AWS WAF, you create a more comprehensive solution for managing and securing incoming web traffic to your AWS environment.